Definition: A higher-register or more formal alternative to on in most, though not all, prepositional uses.

 Random Sentences:

-- He found a notebook on the teacher’s desk.
+- He did a good job on the project.